web-dave/webdave.de/src/assets/posts/angular-elements.md

 ### That's it!

-so let's build it.
+So let's build it.
 Thanks to `ngx-build-plus` we have this nice feature to build all we need in one bundle.

 ```bash
 ng build --prod --single-bundle